Kassalong reserve forest

-Kassalang reserve forest (also spelt as Kachalong, Bengali:কাসালাং সংরক্ষিত বন, Chakma: 𑄇𑄥𑄣𑄕𑄉 𑄝𑄋) is an evergreen mountainous forest in Bangladesh.
-It covers an area of 1485 km^{2} (1,48500 hactare / 3,66,952 acres).
+Kassalang reserve forest (also spelt as Kachalong, কাসালাং সংরক্ষিত বন, Chakma: 𑄇𑄥𑄣𑄕𑄉 𑄝𑄋) is an evergreen mountainous forest in Bangladesh.
+It covers an area of 1485 km2.
 It is a protected area in Bangladesh.
 Kassalang reserve forest is one of the largest and dense forest in Bangladesh.
 The area of Kassalang is situated far away from human settlements that make it special for nature lovers.
 It houses Bangladesh's richest wildlife resource after Sundarbans and Sangu Matamuhari.
 It is under the Baghaichari.
 Forest Division of the Forest Department (Bangladesh).
 It is a 9a bio-ecological zone in Chittagong Hill Tracts.

 History

 The word Kassalong comes from Chakma language.The name of the sanctuary originated from the Kassalong river.
 Kassalong river is a major drought river in that area.
 This dense forest area declared as a wildlife sanctuary in 1881 by British Raj.

 Location

 Kassalang reserve forest is located 11 km (6.83 mi) north-east of Baghaichari Upazila, Rangamati.
 It is situated between latitude of 23°8'43.8" to Longitude of 92°18'1.52".
 Kassalang shares its border with Sajek Valley and Dighinala to the south, Panchhari to the west, Indian state of Tripura to the north and Mizoram to the east.
 It covers the northern part of Chittagong Hill Tracts.
 Lungsir Tlang Mountain range passes through Kassalang reserve forest.
 Kassalang river has crossed across the forest.
 The prime water streams of the forest are Tangama chara and Goba chari.